-Pablo Bronstein is, in a series of celebrated British artists, to create a site-specific work in response to the imposing Duveen galleries which sit at the heart of Tate Britain.
+Pablo Bronstein has created a site-specific work in response to the imposing Duveen galleries which sit at the heart of Tate Britain.

 Bronstein is known for his interest in pre-20th century European design and architecture and for creating often satirical performances which fuse modern and historic elements commenting on art and its place in society.